Before answering the question, “should I apply Early Decision,” we need to get our terminology clear:

 We love Early Action programs and strongly recommend them to our clients.
 There is just no downside – and the upside, aside from getting your admission decision sooner, is that you will be done submitting applications, at least for a few schools.
 It’s a great incentive to force yourself to get those essays done sooner instead of waiting for the very last moment.

-Even if you aren’t quite able to finish everything and submit before the Early Action deadline, don’t wait until the last minute to submit applications!
+Even if you aren’t quite able to finish everything and submit before the early deadlines, don’t wait until the last minute to submit applications!
 Assume that some computer system will crash at 11:52 pm on the deadline day, and get it in before that!
 When we create task lists and deadlines for our clients, we almost never have them submit their applications the day or the day before the deadline.
 If it’s January 10th, get it in before Christmas and be done with it.
 This is the hard part – the part where students are putting themselves and their credentials out there for judgment.
 We know it’s difficult – but life will be much better when applications are submitted and decisions are in someone else’s hands.